 Check this article that discusses the basic things you need to know about Video Boxes on Google SERP.

 Can I Choose Which of my Videos Google shows in YouTube Boxes (YouTube Carousels)?

 For a video to appear in YouTube Boxes in Google SERPs, it must be published on a brand or person’s YouTube channel.
 The single most important consideration for Google is that the algorithms have recognised the YouTube channel as being the official channel for that brand or person.

 The basic consideration is to regularly and consistently post content with topics that match the intent of your audience, as these are likely to have good ranking potential for search queries that are relevant to you.
 Also, your videos should be as engaging as possible for your target users.
 And of course, with the right optimisation strategies, you’ll give search engines such as Google a good signal to have your videos show up in the SERPs.

-YouTube Boxes are a relatively simple way for brands to communicate an attractive visual message to their audience, and they are also a great way to motivate your team to create more and better video content – from explainer videos to how-to videos to interviews and more!
+YouTube Boxes (YouTube Carousels) are a relatively simple way for brands to communicate an attractive visual message to their audience, and they are also a great way to motivate your team to create more and better video content – from explainer videos to how-to videos to interviews and more!

 What’s more, with YouTube Boxes (YouTube Carousels ), you have a huge impact on the brand message Google communicates to your audience.
 When Google displays these boxes in your Brand SERP, it means it understands that you are providing your audience with content that is truly relevant, valuable, and helpful to them.

 - You can learn more about Brand SERPs and how you can control yours and ensure that you keep your potential clients focused on an accurate and convincing depiction of you with The Fundamentals of Brand SERPs for Business by Jason Barnard;